aiken_design_patterns/linked_list

 tx_mint: Value,

-additional_validations: fn(LovelaceChange, Option<NodeKey>, Data, Data) ->
+additional_validations: fn(LovelaceChange, Option<NodeKey>, Data, Data, Link) ->

 Bool,